lkarpins/lkarpins/README.md

 ## About Me:
-<p>As a former Speech Language Pathologist turned Software Engineer, my love for helping others and solving complex problems made for an easy transition into software development.
+<p>As a former Speech Language Pathologist, my love for helping others and solving complex problems made for an easy transition into software development.
 Instead of teaching communication skills, I help people connect through accessible, inclusive, and responsive technology.
 I think the best applications are a product of team collaboration, creativity, and user empathy.</p>

 <p>In my free time, I enjoy spending time with family & friends, seeing live music, cross-stiching, and watching The Great British Bake Off :) </p>